dev-aniketsingh/singhaniket98/README.md

 ### Hi there 👋

 ### I am Aniket.
-I have a Master's in Computing and Information Systems with specialization in Machine Learning.
-I have completed my Bachelor's of Science in Computer Science with minor in Mathematics, and Data Analytics.
+I currently work as a Vision Systems Engineer at Ultium Cells.
+I have a Master's in Computing and Information Systems with a specialization in Machine Learning/Deep Learning.
+I have completed my Bachelor of Science in Computer Science with a minor in Mathematics and Data Analytics.
 - 🌱 I’m currently learning Machine Learning and Statistical Learning.
 - 🦉 I'm a Night owl
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love weightlifting, portrait photography, long boarding, and stocks trading.
+- ⚡ Fun fact: I love weightlifting, portrait photography, longboarding, and stock trading.
 - 💬 Ask me anything about Artificial Intelligence and Software Development